ibrahimovnijat/Real-Time-3D-reconstruction-with-Kimera-VIO/README.md

 # Real-Time-3D-reconstruction-with-Kimera-VIO

-This markdown file explains the steps to generate a 3D real-time mesh reconstruction using Intel Realsense depth camera and Kimera.
+This markdown file explains the steps to generate a 3D real-time mesh reconstruction using Intel RealSense depth camera and Kimera.
 [Kimera](https://github.com/MIT-SPARK/Kimera) is a C++ library for real-time metric-semantic visual Simultaneous Localizaiton and Mapping (SLAM).
-Kimera consists of four components: Visual Inertial Odometry ([Kimera-VIO](https://github.com/MIT-SPARK/Kimera-VIO)), mesh module reconstruction ([Kimera-Mesher](https://github.com/MIT-SPARK/Kimera-VIO)), robust pose graph optimization ([Kimera-RPGO](https://github.com/MIT-SPARK/Kimera-RPGO)), and 3D semantic segmentaion ([Kimera-Semantics](https://github.com/MIT-SPARK/Kimera-Semantics)).
-Please, refer to their about [paper](https://arxiv.org/pdf/1910.02490.pdf) to read more about how all these key components work together.
+It consists of four key components: Visual Inertial Odometry ([Kimera-VIO](https://github.com/MIT-SPARK/Kimera-VIO)), mesh module reconstruction ([Kimera-Mesher](https://github.com/MIT-SPARK/Kimera-VIO)), robust pose graph optimization ([Kimera-RPGO](https://github.com/MIT-SPARK/Kimera-RPGO)), and 3D semantic segmentaion ([Kimera-Semantics](https://github.com/MIT-SPARK/Kimera-Semantics)).
+Please, refer to their [paper](https://arxiv.org/pdf/1910.02490.pdf) to read more about how all these key components work together.
 It is a lightweight, robust and efficient library that works on CPU.

 General overview of Kimera is as follows: